Card lifecycle and statuses

 NonameUNBOUNDWhen assigned to a customer its status becomes CREATED.
 Once activated, it becomes NORMAL.

 ReissuedDepends.
-Refer to Card reissues below.
+Refer to the Card reissuing guide.

 Card status enums